ManonName/Portfolio_Brittany_Chiang/README.md

-This portfolio was made by Brittany Chiand (https://brittanychiang.com/)
+This portfolio was made by Brittany Chiang (https://brittanychiang.com/)